Quantum Sudoku: collapsing, entangling, and sliding through universes

 11) Branching futures while solving

 An unsolved puzzle is a branching tree.
-Each reveal is a cut through possibility space.
-If a valid solution exists, the branches eventually converge.
-If not, branches proliferate forever—internally consistent local moves, globally inconsistent world.
+Each reveal cuts through possibility space.
+If a valid solution exists, branches eventually converge.
+If not, you reach a contradiction — local moves that looked fine turn out to be globally inconsistent.

 Demo params